steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 ## Project directory structure

-Organizing libraries in a way that other libraries can find them was a headache.
-After trial and error, the following structure works without causing surprises:
+After trial and error, the following structure worked without causing surprises.
+There are other ways to organize a large-ish project.

 | ![project directory structure diagram](/images/project_structure.svg) |
 |:--:|